 Member universities of the C9 League.

-How can studying in Project 211, Project 985 and C9 League universities help international students?
+How can studying in Project 211, Project 985, Double First Class, and C9 League universities help international students?

 Higher education institutions under these projects are seen in China and the rest of the world as the most supreme and highest quality universities in China.